 Custom Cards

-Custom cards allow you to perform more complex metric calculations and are defined via a class implementing the Card base class.
+Custom cards enable more complex metric calculations and are defined by a class that implements the Card base class.

-When Umbraco UI Builder resolves a card it will attempt to do so from the global DI container.
-This means you can inject any dependencies that you require for your card to calculate its value.
-If there is no type defined in the DI container, Umbraco UI Builder will fall-back to manually instantiating a new instance of value mapper.
+When Umbraco UI Builder resolves a card, it tries to do so from the global DI container.
+This means you can inject any dependencies required for the card's value calculation.
+If no type is found in the DI container, Umbraco UI Builder will fall back to manually instantiating a new instance of the value mapper.

-To define a card you create a class that inherits from the base class Card and configure it within the constructor like so.
+To define a custom card, create a class that inherits from the base class Card and configure it in the constructor as shown below:

 // Example